neurodata/neurodata.io/content/guides/neuroglancer-pt-annotations.md

 ---
-$title@: Add point annotations in neuroglancer
+$title@: Point annotations in neuroglancer
 ---

 1. Click on the JSON editor (top right corner of the web browser and looks like `{}`).
 The results should look something like: